Bernie Federko: Breakout seasons and All-Star selections (1978–1983)

 While Federko experienced a lengthy scoring slump following an injury in the 1981–82 season, he finished with a team-leading 92 points.
 Due to various injuries in the Blues' lineup, Federko's line with Sutter and Chapman were leaned on to produce offensively for the team.
 He scored a team-leading eight goals in the Blues’ first 10 games, but the team endured a five-game losing streak during that span.
 On December 19, Federko tied his own team record by tallying an assist in 10 consecutive games.
 However, later that month, he tore his rib cartilage and missed six games to recover.
 Upon returning to the Blues' lineup, he struggled to score and went goalless through 12 games.
 After only scoring once through a 17-game period, Federko scored his fifth career NHL hat-trick on February 27 against the Detroit Red Wings.
 He scored his 30th goal of the regular-season in the Blues' final game to help them finish third in the standings and qualify for the 1982 Stanley Cup playoffs.
 He finished the regular season with a team-leading 92 points, which also helped him surpass Garry Unger for the most assists in franchise history.

 Federko and the Blues faced off against the Winnipeg Jets in the Clarence Campbell Conference Semifinals.
 Federko's line with Joe Mullen and Sutter remained together throughout the series.
 The trio combined for four goals in Game 3 to give the Blues the series lead.
 In Game 4, the line combined for four goals and 14 points to lift the Blues to an 8–2 win and advance them to the Division Finals.
 Federko also set a franchise playoff record with five points in one game and 10 assists through the entire series.

 On January 27, 1983, Federko became the second player in franchise history to record 500th career points with the Blues.

-Setting records and Reaching Milestones (1983–1988)
+Setting records and reaching milestones (1983–1988)

 On December 13, 1983, Federko surpassed Unger to become the Blues' all-time leading scorer.
 He scored his 204th goal and 373rd assist to reach a franchise-best 577 career points with the Blues.

 Federko recorded his 500th and 501st career assists on November 26, 1985, against the Toronto Maple Leafs.
 He signed a three-year contract extension with the Blues on April 25, 1986.

 On March 19, 1988, in a game against the Hartford Whalers, Federko became the 22nd player in NHL history to record 1000 career points.
 He was subsequently honoured with the NHL Milestone Award.
-In September 1988, Unger signed a multi-year contract extension with the Blues.
+In September 1988, he signed a multi-year contract extension with the Blues.
 At the time of the signing, Federko held every major scoring record in the Blues franchise history.